 - “Temporal change of indoor-VOC composition – consequences for human health risk assessment”, by Olf Herbarth, University of Leipzig, Germany.

 - “Environmental indicators in forest fragments from urban watershed”, by Regina Longo, Pontifical Catholic University of Campinas, Brazil.

 - “The impact of a CO2 reduction target on the private car fleet in the Netherlands”, by Jaap Vleugel, Delft University of Technology, Netherlands.

 Invited papers were classified in a series of sessions under the following headings:

 - Water Resources Management

 The conference offered numerous opportunities for discussions and networking, bringing together people from different countries to exchange experiences.
 There were a series of extended coffee breaks and lunches.
 It was incredible that the delegates had coffee breaks and lunches in the same “Salone” and on the same patio where Wagner and Rubinstein shaped the History of Melodrama.

 The Conference Banquet took place at “La Scialuppa” (the Jolly-Boat) within the wonderful “Borgo Marinaro”, the oldest maritime village of Naples located near Castel dell’Ovo.
 The guests enjoyed freshly caught fish, mussels and the famous “Greco di Tufo” white wine while listening to the most beautiful songs of the Naples’ tradition.
 A special song was dedicated to the Memory of the late Prof Carlos Brebbia.

 The International Scientific Committee of the conference met over dinner to discuss the proceedings and find ways to improve the meeting when it is reconvened in 2020.
-Several nominations for new Committee members were received and possible locations were suggested, with Santiago de Compostela being the preferred choice of most members.
+Several nominations for new Committee members were received and possible locations were suggested.

 Closing of the Conference